 And Now You’re Ready to Go Through the Whole Design Process Again!

 Now that you’ve gone through the Design Process once, it’s easy to see how you can apply this lesson to all your making-type tasks.
 We use this all the time in science.

 If you’re looking for some of our different projects, check out our post about Project Based Learning which might give you some ideas on where you can use this process.

-We also have a set of simple posters you can use in your classroom or makerspace to set the tone.
+We also have a set of simple black and white posters you can use in your classroom or makerspace to set the tone.
 They are free and available in our Resource Library.
 Members of our email list get unlimited access.
-If you would like to join, just click on the picture for poster set you would like.
-We’ll get you all signed up and send you the set of your choice.
-It comes in a colour set or an ink-saving version.
+If you’re not a ninja yet, you can sign up by clicking here or on the image below.

-This is a bulletin board that stays up in our classroom year round.
-We think it’s important for students understand that creating and solving problems is a process and a skill we learn.
+This is a bulletin board that stays up in our classroom year-round.
+We think it’s important for students to understand that creating and solving problems is a process and a skill we learn.
 When students get frustrated that their project isn’t quite working, we gently remind them they are stuck in the circle and eventually they will get out when they just keep trying.

 We’d love to see your students’ makerspace signs.
 Send us a photo or share your thoughts in the comments below.